-- The wooden hanger toy has some weight to it, especially when it gets a good swing going, just need to be careful of babes positioning around this one.
+- The wooden hanger toy has some weight to it, especially when it gets a good swing going giving it potential to be a noggin knocker.

 - A little more involved to tuck it out of the way if you need floor space, because of the rigidity of the wooden arms, but not a huge deal.

 - It has a pretty large footprint which is also a pro, however, might be an issue if you are tight on floor space.

 "Although the location of each toy can be switched, you can't change the location where each toy hangs.
 It would be nice if it came with a storage/travel bag to hold everything for travel or in between babies, especially at this price point." - Liz